There’s been a spate of dealer shuffles and product acquisitions around the country involving some of the biggest names in the industry.

 This round-up covers everything from tyres to tractors and chippers to cultivators.

-Colchester-based Hosplant will now be a full-scale Kubota dealer after expanding its offering from excavators and mowers to the full UTV and tractor lines.
+Colchester-based Hosplant is now a near-full-line Kubota dealer after expanding its offering to include the full UTV and tractor lines.

 This means the firm will now offer machines up to the 170hp L and M series tractors throughout Essex, Suffolk and Norfolk.